11 Quarto

 git remote set-url origin https://github.com/<USER>/<REPO>.git

-11.1.4 Common troubleshooting checklist
+11.1.4 Common Troubleshooting Checklist

-Permission denied (publickey) with SSH 1) Run ssh -T git@github.com for a verbose test.
+Permission denied (publickey) with SSH Run ssh -T git@github.com to test.
+Add key to agent: ssh-add ~/.ssh/id_ed25519.

 11.2 Create a local clone

-In RStudio, go to (File > New Project > Version Control > Git).
+File > New Project > Version Control > Git

 Figure 11.1: Clone GitHub Repository